8art3k/practice/README.md

 ###Key Learning Points:

--Working with lists and random selection in Python.
+-Working with lists, random selection and loops in Python.
 -Validating user input and handling different cases.
 -Using conditional statements for branching logic.
+-Writing functions for better code organisation